imathis/esvg/README.md

 ## Configuration

+If using Rails, add a configuration file at `config/esvg.yml`.

 If you're using esvg from the command line, configuration files are read from `./esvg.yml` or you can pass a path with the `--config` option to read the config file from elsewhere.

 ```